How to tell someone you are feeling suicidal

 Deciding who to tell

-When it comes to deciding who to open up to about this, try to find someone you trust.
+When it comes to deciding who to open up to, try to find someone you trust.
 If possible, go to someone who might be in a position to support you, such as a parent or guardian, a teacher, or a counsellor.
 Otherwise, go to a friend or someone else in your life who you feel comfortable confiding in.

-If you are not ready to talk to someone you know, there are support organisations out there who can listen to you.
-Find out about suicide support services in your area.
-You can also speak to your GP who can let you know about support services in your area.
+If you are not ready to talk to someone you know, there are support organisations who can listen to you.
+You can find out more about suicide support services in your area by speaking to your GP.

 Starting the conversation with someone

-Tell them what has been going on for you and how you have been feeling, including letting them know about your thoughts of suicide and self harm.
+Tell them what has been going on for you and how you have been feeling, including your thoughts of suicide and self harm.
 Ask them if they can help to support you while you try to cope with these suicidal thoughts.

 If saying it out loud feels too difficult, consider writing it out in a letter and asking them to read it while you sit with them.
 You could also send a text message, but remember that it could take a while to get a response, and it is often easier to have important discussions like these in person.